mcmire/dotfiles/README.md

 * Show all matches when you search (use `Ctrl-\` to clear)
 * Enable incremental search (when using `/` to search)

-### Filetype-based configuration

-* Ensure config.ru, Gemfile, Rakefile, Thorfile, Vagrantfile, Appraisals, and Bowerfile are all syntax-highlighted as Ruby files
-* Ensure Haml Coffee files are highlighted as Haml files
-* Ensure JSON and *.jshintc files are highlighed as JavaScript files
-* Make Python files follow PEP8

-### Folding

-* Enable folding
-* Folding works according to indentation, and the max indentation level is 6

 ### Window

 * New splits go below the current buffer, and also to the right